Insight

 • Soybean oilcake and other solid residues (2304)

-Products made from/with wood
+Products made of wood or with wood

-• Wooden pallets sold as a separate product
+• Wood pallets sold as standalone product

-• Paper (products) made from wood, except bamboo products and recovered products (waste/scrap) (Chapter 48)
+• Paper (products) made of wood, excluding bamboo products and recovered products(waste/scrap) (Chapter 48)

-• Wooden furniture and parts thereof (9403.30, 9403.40, 9403.50, 9403.60, 9403.91), with parts (no quantitative limits) made of wood
+• Wooden furniture and parts thereof (9403.30, 9403.40, 9403.50, 9403.60, 9403.91), with parts (no quantitative limitationfrom wood

-• Prefabricated buildings of wood (9406.10)
+• Prefabricated buildings made of wood (9406.10)

 🛑 Which similar products are not affected? 🛑